Mohamed-Arafaath/Bank_Loan_Analysis/README.md

 - **Monthly Trends**: Track trends in applications, funding, and repayments over time.
 - **Regional Analysis**: Explore metrics by state.
 - **Loan Term and Purpose**: Visualize distributions by loan term and purpose categories.

+### Comparative View:
+By maintaining the same analysis structure across tools, this repository demonstrates the versatility of SQL, Excel, Power BI, and Tableau for solving real-world data problems.

 ## How to Use
 1. Clone the repository: